arpitkumar2004/vim2vsc_json/README.md

     python snippet_converter.py snippets converted_snippets

-4. Import the JSON Files into VS Code
+Step 4.
+Import the JSON Files into VS Code

 1. Open VS Code.
 2. Go to File -> Preferences -> User Snippets.
 3. Choose the language you want (e.g., python.json).
 4. Copy the content of the converted JSON file into the opened snippet file.

 ### Example

 Input (example.snippet):

     snippet temp_date "Template with Date and Author"